 15 Savile Row, W1S 3PJ, henrypoole.com

 When Ozwald Boateng came on the scene in the 90s, he caused quite a stir.
 The first black man to open his own store on The Row in 1995, he formed part of the 'New Bespoke Movement' of British tailors, including Richard James and Timothy Everest, who at the time were celebrated for reviving The Row's elitist image.
-His silhouetted suits may have made the more dogmatic of tailors gasp but it was undeniable that his suits were recognised on red carpets from L.A. to Toyko.
+His silhouetted suits may have made the more dogmatic of tailors gasp yet his suits were being seen on red carpets from L.A. to Toyko.
 Cool Britannia was in full swing, and wearing a crimson Boateng suit delivered the playful braggadocio that said 'move over chaps, this is what British tailoring looks like.'
 His approach to tailoring remains divisive to other members of The Row, though it's undeniable that a Boateng cut is unlike any other.

 Known for: mixing fashion and tailoring; contemporary, modern British style; very slim silhouette by British standards; streamlined and very slim lapels; bold and inventive use of colours and fabrics; crisp and minimal house style; strong architectural lines; streamlined ties.
 Recent collections have been strongly inspired by African, particularly Ghanaian, use of colour and fabrics.